 The Flow Control Action field is set to the value in Table 8-295ax (Flow Control Action field values) representing Flow Suspend.

-The Suspend Duration field denotes the amount of time that receiving STAs shall not transmit data frames to the STA identified by the TA field of the Flow Suspend frame.
+The Suspend Duration field denotes the amount of time that receiving STAs are not allowed totransmit data frames to the STA identified by the TA field of the Flow Suspend frame.

 8.5.23c.3 Flow Resume frame format